-ALEXANDRIA, Va. — The American Geosciences Institute (AGI) welcomes three new members to the AGI Executive Committee and congratulates Dr. Eve S. Sprunt as she takes office as AGI President.
-The new and departing members of the Executive Committee were recognized at the Friends of AGI Reception on October 23, 2017, in Seattle.
+ALEXANDRIA, Va. – The American Geosciences Institute (AGI) welcomes new members to the AGI Executive Committee and congratulates Dr. Rodney C. Ewing as he takes office as AGI President.
+The new and departing members of the Executive Committee were recognized at the Friends of AGI Reception on November 5, 2018, in Indianapolis, Ind.

-AGI welcomed the following new members to the Executive Committee:
+AGI welcomes the following members to their new roles on the Executive Committee:

-- Dr. Jonathan D. Arthur (Florida Geological Survey) - Member at Large
+- Dr. Paul Weimer (University of Colorado, Boulder) – Member at Large

 Finally, AGI thanks its departing members for their dedication to AGI and its mission:

-- Dr. Scott Tinker (Bureau of Economic Geology) - Past President
+- Dr. Jean M. Bahr (University of Wisconsin, Madison) – Past President

-- Dr. Paul Bertsch (CSIRO) - Member at Large
+- Dr. Diane R. Smith (Trinity University) – Member at Large

-The American Geosciences Institute (AGI) is a nonprofit federation of 52 scientific and professional associations that represents more than 260,000 geoscientists.
-Founded in 1948, AGI provides information services to geoscientists, serves as a voice of shared interests in the profession, plays a major role in strengthening geoscience education, and strives to increase public awareness of the vital role the geosciences play in society's use of resources, resiliency to natural hazards, and interaction with the environment.
+The American Geosciences Institute (AGI) is a nonprofit federation of 52 scientific and professional associations that represents more than a quarter-million geoscientists.
+Founded in 1948, AGI provides geoscientists with access to scholarly information, serves as a voice of shared interests in the profession, plays a major role in strengthening geoscience education, and strives to increase public awareness of the vital role the geosciences play in society's use of resources, resiliency to natural hazards, and health of the environment.

 AGI is a not-for-profit 501(c)(3) organization dedicated to serving the geoscience community and addressing the needs of society.
 AGI headquarters are in Alexandria, Virginia.